Neutron Star Quantum Death by Small Black Holes: Summary conclusions

 When the quantum size of neutrons exceeds the Schwarzschild radius of a black hole at the center of a neutron star, accretion cannot be described with the Bondi-Hoyle picture; rather, it should be described by an appropriate cross section that accounts for both the space-time geometry of the black hole, and the quantum nature of the particles being accreted.

 Here, we corrected the predictions for neutron star destruction by black holes formed by non-annihilating dark matter accumulating at the neutron star interior using the correct capture cross section for light black holes.
-While the key results in the existing literature are not dramatically affected, we find a significant change in the minimal mass necessary to prevent black hole evaporation, and in the predicted neutron star lifetime.
+While the key results in the existing literature are not quantitatively dramatically affected, we find a significant change in the minimal critical seed black hole mass necessary to prevent black hole evaporation and to trigger the disruption of neutron stars, and in the resulting predicted neutron star lifetime.

-Future work will tackle the complex problem of fermion accretion onto Schwarzschild black holes at finite temperature and chemical potential \cite{inprep}.
+Future work will tackle the complex problem of fermion accretion onto Schwarzschild black holes (or onto spinning black holes more generally) at finite temperature as well as possibly applying the density matrix formalism to treat quantum accretion properly.
+Finally, we also mention that for certain dissipative dark matter models, dark matter accretion can also play a role in determining the black hole growth rate. \cite{inprep}.